Listen to this post

 I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail.Abraham Maslow – 1966

 I once worked with a guy that used the SQL Server database for everything.
 This guy stored the entire user interface definition in the database.
 He succeeded in tightly coupling the whole enterprise to SQL Server.
 He was enthusiastic about the power of this paradigm.
 I wasn’t sure if he was joking, but he talked about creating a SQL MVC book.

-In the end, deciding between being or hiring a full stack developer vs. a software developer is not cut and dry.
+Deciding between being or hiring a full stack developer vs. a software developer is not cut and dry.
 This decision depends on your goals, your organization’s goals, and the environment.
 Here is my take on the subject.

-Full Stack Developer vs Software Developer
+Full Stack Developer vs. Software Developer

 Which is the right choice?

 Software development is incredibly complex, with lots of nooks and crannies.

 The Software Developer is already spread thin and must bear a large cognitive load.

 The Full Stack Developer bears an even larger cognitive load and may become overwhelmed.